Minnesota Capitol Pathways

 Capitol Pathways opens access to policymaking and public service to the next generation of leaders who are Black, Indigenous, and People of Color (BIPOC).
 It is a paid spring internship program for BIPOC students who are currently enrolled in a 2 or 4 year college or university in Minnesota.
-With the long-term goal of making Minnesota state government more representative of our diverse communities, our program provides students legislative and career readiness training alongside an immersive hands-on internship experience during the legislative session.
+With the long-term goal of making Minnesota state government and policymaking more representative of our diverse communities, our program provides students legislative and career readiness training alongside an immersive hands-on internship experience during the legislative session.

 About Capitol Pathways